 “When it comes to trust online, the companies need to define for themselves what kind of behaviors they would want their users to display and then try to make sure that they get positive experiences when they do those things on their website.” -concludes Sara

-In short, if you want people to fearlessly transact with each other on your site, then make sure that they always have positive experiences when doing so.
-Some may call that building trust, some may call it increasing user confidence, but in the end you can just call that running a successful marketplace!
+In short, if you want people to transact with each other on your site fearlessly, then make sure that they always have positive experiences when doing so.
+Some may call that building trust, some may call it increasing user confidence, but in the end you can call that running a successful marketplace!

 Sara Ingvarsson is a licensed psychologist and a certified business consultant in the area of Organizational Behavior management.